the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Further RSE training offers within the Helmholtz context are provided by the [@HAI] and [@HImaging] platforms as well as the [@HMC].

 #### Open Source Resources
+- This needs another name: the resources above are also, at least mostly, open source.

 Due to the ever-evolving nature of skills and infrastructure in the RSE field, training material is often version-controlled, so that trainers can update it between iterations.
 For example, core lessons from the Carpentries and CodeRefinery